This site contains information about the Body Donor Program and answers frequently asked questions.

 Please read the questions and answers below, which offer a thorough guide on eligibility for body donation.
 Feel free to contact us if you have any further questions regarding your eligibility.

 Our donors provide the crucial material needed for the study of human anatomy.
 Hands-on learning of anatomy – its structures, relationships, and functional systems – is key to students understanding the human body, including the variations, anomalies and pathology present in each of us.
 Such aspects of human anatomy are difficult to convey in lectures and books, where the focus is on ideal scenarios rather than the complexities of real human anatomy.

-As well as educating a large number of medical, dental and science students, the Discipline of Anatomy and Histology also supports students studying honours, master's and doctoral degrees.
+As well as educating a large number of medical, dental and science students, the School of Medical Sciences also supports students studying honours, master's and doctoral degrees.
 These students are supervised by senior staff who conduct research projects as well as carry out their undergraduate teaching commitments.